Back To The Future

 This sense of fun-infused formality is elegantly inked into the heart of the menu.

-There are the pleasingly upscale choices from Irish chef Coalin Finn; your choice of caviar, the lobster lying under a sauce Américaine – one of the stately French sauces, no matter how they name it.
+There are the pleasingly upscale choices; your choice of caviar, the lobster lying under a sauce Américaine – one of the stately French sauces, no matter how they name it.
 And it’s there in the towering, handpicked fruits des mer, shimmering oysters next to hunched langoustines; the centrepiece of crab, its rival the lobster; scallops on their homegrown plates; and mussels studding it like jewels.

 Familiar orders are here too: butter-soaked turbot, maybe, or the beef rib for two, with a smear of confit garlic and the sticky sweetness of the immortal Bordelaise, or the Norfolk chicken, stuffed with brioche and lemon and roasted till the skin goes golden.
 But it goes beyond that: those curious to explore can.
 There is a buckwheat crumpet that sits under shavings of black truffle stacked up like a pile of papers; there are radishes that are spiked on skewers and come with fine black marks from the barbecue.
 The saffron that colours the sea bass’s beurre blanc has the freshness of courgette cheerfully fighting against it.